smallkirby/lysithea/docs/TUTORIAL.md

 ## Init

-First, you download attachment of the challenge and extract it in a working directory.
+First, you download attachment files of the challenge and extract it in a working directory.
-In this case, the challenge has typical structure and distribution files like below:
+In this case, the challenge has typical structure and distribution files:

 ```dist.sh
 .